-Actions Time Frame Person(s)/Departments Responsible Funding Notes 1.
-Site Control: Approve a charter amendment through a referendum to extend site control from 20 to at least 50 years for all entities seeking a lease from the City.
-By Fall 2021 Commission/City Attorney's Office No funding necessary 2.
-Maximize the Use of BPAS Units: Explore options for maximizing the use of BPAS units.
-Examples could include: 1) Setting aside existing units; 2) Applying for market rate units and dedicating them to affordable housing; 3) proposing an amendment that requires all BPAS units for affordable housing to be at least a 2 bedroom, 2 bath unit.
-Begin in Spring 2021, ongoing Planning Department, Planning Committee No funding necessary 3.
+Actions Time Person(s)/Departments Funding Notes Frame Responsible 1.
+Site Control: Approve a charter amendment through a referendum to By Fall Commission/City No funding necessary extend site control from 20 to 99 years for all entities seeking a lease from the City 2021 Attorney's Office 2.
+Maximize the Use of BPAS Units: Explore options for maximizing the Begin in Planning Department, No funding necessary use of BPAS units.
+Examples include: 1) Setting aside existing units; 2) Applying for market rate units and dedicating them to affordable Spring 2021, Planning Committee housing; 3) proposing an amendment that requires all BPAS units for affordable housing to be at least a 2 bedroom, 2 bath unit. ongoing 3.
 Truman Annex Lease : Research legal and policy recommendations on the 162 transient licenses before the lease expires in 2025.
 Begin Winter 2021 Commission 4.
-Tax Exemption Bills : Advocate during the Legislative Session for House Bill 563 and Senate Bill 674 that authorize municipalities to adopt ordinances to grant ad valorem tax exemptions to property owners whose properties are used for the public or governmental purpose of providing affordable housing.
-During Winter 2022 City Attorney's Office
+Tax Exemption Bills : Advocate during the Legislative Session for House Bill 563 and Senate Bill 674 that authorize municipalities to Winter City Attorney's Office adopt ordinances to grant ad valorem tax exemptions to property owners whose properties are used for the public or governmental purpose of providing affordable housing.
+2022

-5. Resource Mobilization: As part of the funding plan, propose and pass efforts to leverage funding from second home owners, such as: 1) A surcharge from home sales; 2) a floor area ratio bonus; 3) linkage fees; 4) additional closing fees for properties over a set value, and other examples.
+5. Resource Mobilization : As part of the funding plan, propose and pass efforts to leverage funding from second home owners, such as: 1) a surcharge from home sales; 2) a floor area ratio bonus; 3) linkage fees; 4) additional closing fees for properties over a set value, and other examples from other municipalities.
 By Spring 2022 City Finance Director, Housing Director, City Attorney's Office 6.
 Up-Zoning, LDR and Density Plans : Approve and plan for (as part of the Housing for All Plan) for higher density, LDRs and up-zoning that would allow for increased housing within zones that are best suited for resilience and sea level rise.
 By Spring 2022 Housing Director and relevant City Departments (Planning and Engineering)